Centex RV Rentals

 • Retract Slide-Outs: If you used slide-outs, bring them back in, ensuring the area is clear of obstacles and items.

 • Secure Loose Items: Stow away any loose items, secure drawers and cabinets, and close blinds to prevent rattling.
-Any open liquids can be stowed in the sink to prevent spilling into the Interier.
+Any open liquids can be stowed in the sink to prevent spilling into the interior.

 • Turn Off All Interior Lights and Appliances: Ensure everything is powered down and any switches are off to conserve battery power.